calculquebec/cq-formation-cip201/doc/en/task-types/parallel.rst

     srun ./mpi-prog

-As previously discussed, it is often preferable to gather the MPI processes on the smallest possible number of nodes.
-With a hybrid MPI/multi-threaded program, this can be done with:
+As previously discussed, it is usually preferable to gather the MPI processes on the smallest possible number of nodes.
+However, it is also possible to run a hybrid MPI/multi-threaded program by specifying only the number of processes:

 .. code-block:: bash
-    :emphasize-lines: 4-5
+    :emphasize-lines: 4

     #!/bin/bash

     #SBATCH --job-name=my-hybrid-job
-    #SBATCH --nodes=1
-    #SBATCH --ntasks-per-node=4
+    #SBATCH --ntasks=4
     #SBATCH --cpus-per-task=2
     #SBATCH --mem-per-cpu=1G
     #SBATCH --time=4:00:00